PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

       (3, exponential(0.4));

     SELECT add_provenance('sensor_readings');

+The :sqlfunc:`add_provenance` call is *optional*.
+A ``random_variable`` column is already a provenance token, so every query in this chapter -- the comparisons, the moments, the conditioning -- works without it.
+What ``add_provenance`` adds is a Boolean provenance token for each *row*, so ordinary tuple-level uncertainty (a row that may or may not be present) composes with the random-variable events in the same circuit: it is the bridge between discrete ProvSQL provenance (:doc:`probabilities`) and random variables, and lets the two coexist in a single query.
+The call is kept here to show that interface.

 The remainder of this chapter uses this sensors example as a running motivator.
 Each row carries a different kind of noise: